PlayStation (console): Marketing success and later years

 In 1996, Sony expanded their CD production facilities in the United States due to the high demand for PlayStation games, increasing their monthly output from 4 million discs to 6.5 million discs.
 This was necessary because PlayStation sales were running at twice the rate of Saturn sales, and its lead dramatically increased when both consoles dropped in price to $199 that year.
 The PlayStation also outsold the Saturn at a similar ratio in Europe during 1996, with 2.2 million consoles sold in the region by the end of the year.
 Sales figures for PlayStation hardware and software only increased following the launch of the Nintendo 64.
 Tokunaka speculated that the Nintendo 64 launch had actually helped PlayStation sales by raising public awareness of the gaming market through Nintendo's added marketing efforts.
 Despite this, the PlayStation took longer to achieve dominance in Japan.
 Tokunaka said that, even after the PlayStation and Saturn had been on the market for nearly two years, the competition between them was still "very close", and neither console had led in sales for any meaningful length of time.
+In the height of the success, Sony absorbed Sony Interactive Entertainment (formerly Sony Electronic Publishing), who owned SCEA and SCEE into Sony Computer Entertainment on January 6, 1997.
+The SIE name was reused when Sony Computer Entertainment was renamed to the current Sony Interactive Entertainment on April 1, 2016, 19 years after the old SIE was defunct.

 By 1998, Sega, encouraged by their declining market share and significant financial losses, launched the Dreamcast as a last-ditch attempt to stay in the industry.
 Although its launch was successful, the technically superior 128-bit console was unable to subdue Sony's dominance in the industry.
 Sony still held 60% of the overall video game market share in North America at the end of 1999.
 Sega's initial confidence in their new console was undermined when Japanese sales were lower than expected, with disgruntled Japanese consumers reportedly returning their Dreamcasts in exchange for PlayStation software.
 On 2 March 1999, Sony officially revealed details of the PlayStation 2, which Kutaragi announced would feature a graphics processor designed to push more raw polygons than any console in history, effectively rivalling most supercomputers.
 The PlayStation continued to sell strongly at the turn of the new millennium: in June 2000, Sony released the PSOne, a smaller, redesigned variant which went on to outsell all other consoles in that year, including the PlayStation 2.
 In 2005, PlayStation became the first console to ship 100 million units with the PlayStation 2 later achieving this faster than its predecessor.
 The combined successes of both PlayStation consoles led to Sega retiring the Dreamcast in 2001, and abandoning the console business entirely.
 The PlayStation was eventually discontinued on 23 March 2006—over eleven years after its release, and less than a year before the debut of the PlayStation 3.